 In the world of manufacturing, “complex geometries” refers to parts with three-dimensional designs with features such as undercuts, hollow spaces, or intricate internal structures.
-Complex geometries can mirror rounder, more organic structures, which historically has made them extremely difficult or expensive to create using traditional manufacturing methods like casting, milling, or turning, all of which rely on straight tools to remove material.
+Complex geometries can mirror rounder, more organic structures, which historically has made them extremely difficult or expensive to create using traditional manufacturing methods like casting, CNC milling, or CNC turning, all of which rely on straight tools to remove material.

 The workaround has been to create parts with multiple components that, once manufactured, are fastened together.
 These additional steps in the manufacturing process can quickly drive up the cost of production, as well as the cost per part when it goes to market.

 However, additive manufacturing processes are proving to be far more effective means by which to create geometrically complex parts.
 This is because additive manufacturing methods create pieces by adding material one layer at a time, enabling engineers and designers to produce parts with involved geometries — even those with open interior spaces — as a single piece.

 Mitigating cost, time, and resource losses through additive

 Because additive processes create parts from scratch using materials in a constitutive state, like a liquid or powder — rather than from a block of material — parts with complex geometries can be created with increased efficiency, often in a single operation.

 As such, a number of markets now rely on additive manufacturing to produce geometrically complex parts.
 The FAA approved the first 3D printed part for commercial use in jet engines in 2015, and since then, the aerospace industry has taken advantage of additive’s ability to efficiently manufacture rocket injectors, fuel nozzles, and other structural components in ways that increase the strength of the part while also reducing its overall weight.